 What Is Transmission Fluid?

-Owing to this extreme flammability of transmission fluid, experts describe it as more of a combustible fluid than a flammable fluid.
-Combustibility is a general term that covers flammable tendencies.
-Thus, all flammable substances are combustible.
+Due to its extreme flammability, transmission fluid is often described as a combustible fluid rather than simply flammable.
+Combustibility is a general term that encompasses the flammable properties of a substance, meaning that all flammable substances are by definition combustible.

-Transmission fluid has both a high boiling point and a high flash point.
-The flash point of the transmission fluid is the temperature at which the fluid will catch flames in the presence of sparks or any other ignition source.
+Transmission fluid is a specialized automotive fluid that possesses unique properties.
+One such property is its high boiling point and flash point.
+The flash point of transmission fluid is the temperature at which the fluid is susceptible to catching fire in the presence of an ignition source like sparks.

 Can Transmission Fluid Catch Fire?